BDC Hamburger Icon

 Another hint of impending disruption is chronic customer frustration.
 As consumers become frustrated with products and services, they voice their opinions, tighten their wallets and look for alternatives.
 This is where savvy entrepreneurs recognize an issue and create an alternative solution.

-One example of a company that recognized consumer frustration and capitalized on it is MedPro Disposal.
-The medical waste industry was relatively top-heavy – meaning much of the market was controlled by a single player, Stericycle.
-However, over the years, doctors and hospitals became frustrated with the hefty costs of Stericycle’s services.
+One example of a company that recognized customer frustration and capitalized on it is MedPro Disposal.
+The medical waste industry was relatively top-heavy, meaning much of the market was controlled by a single player, Stericycle.
+However, over the years, the medical industry became frustrated with the hefty costs of Stericycle’s services.

 That’s when MedPro Disposal’s founder, George Shanine, recognized an opportunity to create a cost-effective alternative.
-By offering cost savings of 30% to 40%, Shanine has been able to disrupt the industry and take away a sizable share from Stericycle.
+By offering cost savings of 30 to 40 percent, Shanine disrupted the industry and took away a sizable share from Stericycle.
 [Learn how to use customer feedback to gain a competitive advantage.]

 Tension points

-According to Luke Williams, author of Disrupt: Think The Unthinkable to Spark Transformation in Your Business, the key to identifying markets that are ripe for disruption is to look for tension points instead of massive pain points.
+According to Luke Williams, author of Disrupt: Think the Unthinkable to Spark Transformation in Your Business (FT Press, 2010), the key to identifying markets that are ripe for disruption is to look for tension points instead of massive pain points.

 What’s the difference?
 Williams believes that tension points are much more subtle.
 They aren’t typically big enough to be considered major problems, which means most businesses aren’t paying attention to them.
 However, once a solution is developed, it’s obvious that fixing the underlying issue offers an excellent opportunity to penetrate and revolutionize the industry.